How to Build Your Innovative SMB Technology Team

 This objective strategic perspective will naturally encourage employees to gravitate to your leader.
 Learners love to share and inspire others to discover the same excitement.
 Technology is no longer the "thing" to be feared, maligned or tolerated.
 It becomes the unifying toolset across the organization.

-1. Every company regardless of size needs to develop a strategic technology leader.
+2. Every company regardless of size needs an experienced strategic technology leader.